 Paying off debt ahead of schedule is one of the best ways to increase your net worth in the long run.
 Unlike investing, your rate of return is guaranteed: It’s equal to the interest rate on your loans.
-If you owe $1,000 at 10 percent, paying it off today instead of over the next 12 months means you’ll save about $100.
+If you owe $1,000 at 10 percent, paying it off today instead of over the next 12 months means you’ll save about $100 (before inflation).
 You’ll also free up the monthly cash flow that was going toward your loan payments.

 The good news about speeding up the date when your student loans will be gone forever is that student loans have no prepayment penalties.
-The bad news is that if you don’t know your lender’s default method for applying extra payments, you might not make any progress toward an early payoff date.
+The bad news is that if you don’t know your lender’s typical method for applying extra payments, you might not make any progress toward an early payoff date.
 Here’s what you need to know to prepay your student loans the right way and unburden yourself from debt sooner.

 Payments go toward late fees and accrued interest first

 Typically, student loan servicers — the companies that handle your payments — first apply your payment to any late fees you’ve incurred, and then to accrued interest, before they apply anything to your principal.
 Accrued interest is the interest that has accumulated on your loan since your last payment.
 Principal is the sum you originally borrowed.
-(Check out how Navient and Nelnet, the nation’s largest student loan servicers, apply payments depending on your loan type.)
+(Check out how Navient and Nelnet, two of the nation’s largest student loan servicers, apply payments depending on your loan type.)

 Interest can also accrue differently depending on whether a loan is federal or private.
 Federal student loans accrue interest based on a simple daily interest formula, where interest is charged only on principal.
 Private student loans usually accrue interest based on a compound interest formula, where interest is charged on both principal and outstanding interest.